-A manor on the Cornish coast, a mountain of debt, and a hydroponics "grow-op" turn up the dial on this funny Marijuana comedy.
+A manor on the Cornish coast, a mountain of debt, and a hydroponics "grow-op" turn up the heat on this funny Marijuana comedy.

 As you get to know the different characters, you get into life in the village and how everyone sticks together in good times and bad and how they rally around Grace in her time of trial.

-In a small village, there are very few secrets but it is how people handle this information that makes this movie a winner.
+While Grace and her gardener think they are operating in secret, there are very few secrets in a small village and it is how people handle this information that makes this movie a winner.

 A Cheating Husband Jumps From Plane

 The movie starts off with a newly widowed and distraught Grace.
-Her husband ended it all by jumping out of a plane.
+Her husband ended it all by jumping out of a plane and leaving Grace grieving and knocked off kilter at this sudden and bizarre turn of events.
 And more surprises are in store.
-Grace discovers a strange woman at the funeral and viewers immediately cotton on that things are not what they seem.
+Grace discovers a strange and attractive woman at the funeral and viewers immediately cotton on that things are not what they seem.

 And indeed they are not.
-Grace learns that her departed husband had racked up considerable debts and had escaped paying the piper by his "free-fall."
-On top of that, she learns that she may lose her comfortable way of life, namely her 300-year old Liac House.
-She is a conservative, middle-aged woman saddled with debts and no marketable skills.
-Things look bleak.
+Grace learns that her departed husband had racked up considerable debts and had escaped paying the piper by his "free-fall" out of the plane and out of existence.
+On top of that, Grace learns that she has been left nothing and will lose her comfortable way of life and worse still, her beloved 300-year-old house.
+She is a middle-aged woman saddled with debts, with no money and no marketable skills.
+Things look extremely bleak.

 - I'm glad to see she's keeping up the village tradition of total contempt for the law.

-- I come from a long line of scum.
-My dear husband was one of the scummiest men to walk the face of this earth.
+I come from a long line of scum.
+My dear husband was one of the scummiest men to walk the face of this earth.— Grace

 - Grace's friends turn up at Liac House while she is away and brew tea using some leaves from her and Mathew's pot crop and get stoned in the process.

-- The ladies who have the munchies, which makes it impossible for a customer to get any answers out of them.
+- These ladies have the munchies, which makes it impossible to get any information out of them.

 Saving Grace is set on the rugged Cornish coast and one can't help falling in love with the countryside and the believable and quirky characters.

-If you like funny, "feel-good" movies, this one's a keeper.
+If you like funny movies that are a breath of fresh air, this one's a definite keeper.

 © 2012 Athlyn Green